A super easy tutorial to make a weekly chalkboard menu planner using an art canvas, stickers, and paint that you can hang anywhere.

 I’m not kidding about the easy part in the title – the whole project took less than 10 minutes.
 Most of the time involved is letting the paint dry.

-- Paint the canvas the color you’d like the letters to be.
-I used green latex interior paint I had from another project.
-I’m sure acrylic would work as well.
-Attach the sticker letters across the top to spell ‘menu’ and across the left side with letters for each day of the week.
+- Paint the canvas the color you’d like your letters to be.
+I used a green latex interior paint I had from another project.
+Acrylic will work as well.
+Let completely dry (I left it overnight to be sure).

 - Let dry to the touch.